michiel-dobbels/NightSongTest5/README.md

 4. Copy your project's URL and `anon` key into `lib/supabase.js`.
-5. Install dependencies with `npm install` to pull in the Signal protocol library and secure storage.
+5. Install dependencies with `npm install` to pull in the `libsignal-protocol` library and secure storage.
 6. Add your logo image as `assets/AppIcon.png` to show it on startup.